-St John’s Gospel tells us that the Roman soldiers who crucified Christ removed his clothes and shared them out among themselves.
-This was in fulfilment of Psalm 22:18, which was understood to refer to the coming Messiah.
+The gospels tell us that the four Roman soldiers who crucified Christ took his clothes and then shared them out among themselves (Matthew 27:34-35; Mark 15:23-24; Luke 23:34; John 19:23-25).
 Contrary to most representations, Christ was probably crucified naked.
 This would shed light on why Hebrews 12:2 says that he “endured the cross, disregarding its shame”.

 See the full image: